MLDisruptor/mldisruptor-net/README.md

 ![Work in Progress](https://img.shields.io/badge/status-work_in_progress-orange)
 [![Disruptor.NET CI](https://github.com/MLDisruptor/mldisruptor-net/actions/workflows/ci.yml/badge.svg)](https://github.com/MLDisruptor/mldisruptor-net/actions/workflows/ci.yml)

+!!This is a work in progress.
+It should be expected that the API will change without notice.!!

 # ML Disruptor.NET
-This project adds ML capabilities to Disruptor.NET
+Adds ML capabilities to Disruptor.NET

 ## Overview
 MLDisruptor.NET is a library that integrates machine learning functionalities into the Disruptor.NET framework.
 It aims to add ML to the high-throughput and low-latency characteristics of the Disruptor.NET.